harsheeka/Schedular/README.md

 ## Project Description

-This project is an implementation of **process scheduling** for an operating systems class.
+This project implements **process scheduling** for my operating systems class.
 It simulates two popular scheduling algorithms: **Round-Robin** and **Priority-Based Scheduling**.
 The user can create multiple processes, provide their burst times and priorities, and then select which scheduling algorithm to run.
 The program will simulate the execution of the processes and calculate key performance metrics such as **average waiting time**.

 ## Features